jpreardon/weighter/WORKLOG.md

 - Now it runs locally, but I realized that it doesn't play nice when the DB is empty.
 I should fix that at some point--adding to TODO.
 - The few tests I have are failing, but they are failing on the Cloud9 environment too.
 Another thing for the TODO list.
 - Update .gitignore for all sqllite files
+- Updated heroku and pushed
+- Deleted AWS instances, that will save me about $2 a month!!!

 ## 2020-01-23